bbottema/java-socks-proxy-server/README.md

 v4.1.0 (15-May-2024)

 - [#14](https://github.com/bbottema/java-socks-proxy-server/issues/14): Enhanced dynamic username/password authentication support for custom validation strategies.
-- Minor performance improvements based on SpotBugs recommendations.
+- Minor performance improvements based on SpotBugs recommendations..

 NOTE: the start methods have been marked deprecated.
 For serving clienst on multiple ports, create a new instance of the server for each port.